Five footballers whose families placed long-term bets on their success

 Bookies slashed odds on the seven-year-old playing for England as low as 50-1, with the same odds being offered on him playing for Barcelona’s first team.
 He was also bizarrely offered odds of 250-1 to play for Spain.

-Plenty of people lumped on, but we’ve still got a way to go to see if any get their money back.
+Plenty of people lumped on, but we’ve no idea where he’s got to now.

 In 13 Years the best Footballer in the World Will Be Kai Fifield.